A Survey on Cross-domain Recommendation: Taxonomies, Methods, and Future Directions: Future Directions and Challenges

 The cross-domain recommendation problem can be regarded as a sub-problem of the recommendation system, which is closely related to the traditional recommendation problem.
 Therefore, the methods proposed in traditional recommendation problems, especially the ways of extracting knowledge in each domain, can be directly referred to and applied to cross-domain recommendation problems.
-Secondly, technological developments in other related fields can also be introduced.
+Moreover, technological developments in other related fields can also be introduced.
 For example, technology in the field of natural language processing can be used to process user comments and item contents that act as auxiliary information, and technology in the field of computer vision can be used to process visual information of items~\cite{DBLP:conf/www/LiuZZLSX0X20}.
-In terms of specific methods, Krishnan et al.~\cite{DBLP:conf/sigir/KrishnanDBYS20} proposed to incorporate the strengths of \emph{meta-learning} into cross-domain recommendation by defining transferrable neural layers via contextual predicates, working in tandem with and guiding domain-specific representations.
-A novel adaptation approach with regularized residual learning is developed to incorporate new targets domains with minimal overheads.
-Hu et al.~\cite{hu2018mtnet} utilized a \emph{memory network} to attentively extract useful information to be transferred from text content.
-However, with the rapid development of deep learning and neural networks, there are still many new technologies and structures that can be utilized to improve the performance of cross-domain recommendation.
+When adopting the latest advances in deep learning, e.g., meta-learning, for cross-domain recommendation, the main challenge lies in leveraging the advantages of these new advances to meet the unique characteristics of cross-domain recommendation.